"Heroes" (David Bowie song): Music

-Heroes utilizes a D–G chord progression and contains five verses, some longer than others, and an outro.
-Primarily in D major, the verses move from D to G major, along with C major on "nothing will keep us together" and a foray into A minor and E minor on "beat them" and "forever".
-The song is mainly in the D mixolydian mode, wherein the A major dominant chord is replaced with A minor, swapping from the parallel minor D minor back to the tonic D major.
+Heroes uses a standard 4/4 time signature and a simple D–G chord progression.
+At over six minutes in length on the album, it contains five verses, some longer than others, and an outro.
+The verses move from D major to G major, along with C major on "nothing will keep us together" and a foray into A minor and E minor on "beat them" and "forever".
+The song is mainly in the D mixolydian mode, wherein the A major dominant chord is replaced with A minor, thereby swapping from the parallel minor D minor back to the tonic D major.

 Richard Buskin of Sound on Sound described the song as a "highly experimental piece of art rock".
-Biographer David Buckley likens it to a Wall of Sound production, a forceful and noisy arrangement of guitars, percussion and synthesisers.
-Author James E. Perone finds the song a "great example of contemporary pop music", balancing early-1970s progressive rock on the synthesisers to the "avant-garde tone color manipulations" from Eno.
+The biographer David Buckley likens it to a Wall of Sound production, with a forceful and noisy arrangement of guitars, percussion and synthesisers.
+The author James E. Perone finds the song a "great example of contemporary pop music", balancing early 1970s progressive rock on the synthesisers to the "avant-garde tone color manipulations" from Eno.
 According to Bowie, the track was "a combination of Brian's piano technique and [mine] which are both dastardly", turning into a reworking of the Velvet Underground's "I'm Waiting for the Man" (1967), a song long admired by the artist.

+The song is led by Davis's drum beat, described by Tiffany Naiman as "a steadfast marker of rock and roll rhythm ... faded way back in the mix."
+The scholar Maximilian Feldner compared its simple, repetitive beat to the "monotonous, motoric beat" of 1970s krautrock bands.
+Combined with the bass, rhythm guitar, ARP Solina synthesiser and Chamberlin parts, the song's rhythm track features layers of sound on top of one another.
+Naiman states that Eno's contributions on EMS Synthi "swooshes and chatters, becoming more and more clear as the track continues and develops in intensity".
+Visconti created the song's soundscapes, which O'Leary called a "pulsating drone".
+The song builds in intensity throughout its six-minute runtime, aided by percussion.
+The result is what Buckley calls "a droning, repetitive, oncoming, unstoppable, mechanical black of sound".
+Fripp's contributions, consisting of mostly feedback notes, give the song a quality described as "monumental" and "a feeling of infinity".
+Bowie's vocal performance begins softly with a low croon, becoming increasingly strained before turning into a high shriek during the fifth verse.

 Lyrics

+Berlin is a city made up of bars for sad, disillusioned people to get drunk in. ...
+The title track of Heroes is about facing that kind of reality and standing up to it.
+The only heroic act one can [...] pull out of the bag in a situation like that is to get on with life and derive some joy from the very simple pleasure of remaining alive, despite every attempt being made to kill you.